Actions for Self-dual Higher Spin Gravities: Higher Spin SDGRA

 \subsubsection{Light-cone gauge}

 In the light-cone gauge the new higher spin action features minimal gravitational interactions and reads

 When restricted to helicities $\pm2$ the action reproduces the light-cone action \eqref{sdgr-lighcone} of SDGRA proposed by Siegel \cite{Siegel:1992wd}.
 Action \eqref{flatHSSDGRA} corresponds to a contraction of the Chiral HiSGRA that was considered in \cite{Ponomarev:2017nrr}.
 In the language of \cite{Ponomarev:2017nrr} it corresponds to the Poisson contraction of the (kinematic) algebra.
-Again, $a_{s_1,s_2}$ can take arbitrary values due to the fact that each of the vertices is consistent on its own.
+Again, $a_{s_1,s_2}$ are specific coefficients coming from the covariant action.
 We discuss the relations between this and other results in the literature in section \ref{sec:discussion}.
 For now, let us just note that it is this two-derivative gravitational interaction of higher spin fields in flat space that for a long time was thought not to exist within the Fronsdal approach.
 At the same time, this interaction is clearly seen in the light-cone gauge and in the spinor-helicity language.
 For the first time we have a covariant description of this interaction.